-- The Dysinger substation will feature a 700 MVA phase angle regulator making it the new 345 kV hub in western New York, providing connection for seven 345 kV lines, adding capacity and creating grid efficiencies for transmitting electricity between the Robert Moses Niagara Hydroelectric Power Plant and utility customers throughout Western New York.
+- The new Dysinger substation, located at the north end of the transmission line in the Town of Royalton, features a 700 MVA phase angle regulator, making it the new 345 kV hub in western New York.
+It provides connection for seven 345 kV lines, adds capacity and creates grid efficiencies for transmitting electricity between the Robert Moses Niagara Hydroelectric Power Plant and utility customers throughout western New York.

-- The Empire State Line project’s phase angle regulator will provide additional operational flexibility to the region’s 345 kV system.
+- The Empire State Line’s phase angle regulator provides additional operational flexibility to the region’s 345 kV system.

-Project construction began in March of 2021.
-The targeted in-service date is June 2022.
+Project construction began in March 2021 and was completed and in-service on June 1, 2022.

 The Empire State Line improves electric reliability across New York’s state electric grid and supports the state’s goal of maximizing the flow of energy from renewable resources in the region.